 Someone whispered in the walls.

-Shane Ryan is a veteran of the US wars in Afghanistan and Iraq.
-He has been in the middle of plenty of fighting.
-Yet, nothing frightens him as much as his own house.
-No matter how scared he is of Berkley Street, Shane has fought his aunt and uncle in court for the ownership of “His monstrous familial home.”
-The only reason he kept on fighting to return was so he could find his parents, who had been taken by the house 22 years previously.
+22 years after the disappearance of Shane Ryan’s parents, he returns as a veteran of the US wars in Afghanistan and Iraq.
+In spite of the many battles he has seen, nothing frightens him as much as his own house.
+No matter how afraid he is of the house at Berkley Street 125, Shane has fought his aunt and uncle in court for the ownership of “His monstrous familial home.”
+The only reason he kept on fighting them for ownership was so he could return to search for his parents, who had disappeared inside the house.

 “What are you saying, sir?
 Missing?
 On the road somewhere?”

 “From your house,” the chaplain said in a gentle voice.
 “They’ve vanished.”